Study Overview: Mobilizing Millions: Engendering Protest Across the Globe

 Overview and Procedures

 We are a team of sociologists collecting surveys from participants in the 2017 Women’s March on Washington and in cities across the country, including: Austin, Boston, Los Angeles, Philadelphia, Portland, and St. Louis.
 Our purpose is to understand what brings people to participate in a march of this scale, and at a critical historical juncture in our country’s political landscape.
-For the first phase, we have developed a survey about the motivations and experiences that have brought millions of people to the national march in DC and other major cities.
-For a second phase we will conduct interviews with some participants.
+For the first phase, we developed an initial survey about the motivations and experiences that have brought millions of people to the national march in DC and other major cities.
+In a second phase, there is a follow-up survey of initial respondents who opted-in.
+In addition, some participants will be interviewed.
 We will have a separate study of people who did not participate.

 All survey data will be confidential.